UBC-Solar/sunlink/README.md

 ## Running the Offline Log Uploader

 The offline log uploader will use the `MemoratorUploader` script in the `tools/` folder to read the contents of the SD card on the Memorator and then upload those messages to InfluxDB.
 There are two options for this: `-u fast` and `-u all`. `-u fast` will only upload one Log File Container (1 .KMF file will be read).
 In `-u all` all 15 .KMF files on the SD card will be read and their data will be uploaded.
 Note: data is sent to the `_log` suffixed bucket.

+> [!IMPORTANT]
+> It is highly recommended to run this script in a separate terminal (not using a terminal in VSCode).
+From experience the program is prone to crashing when running the upload script in a VSCode terminal.

 ```bash
 ./link_telemetry.py -u fast